 - Vomiting blood or material that looks like coffee grounds

 - Blood in your stool or black, tarry stools

 The lining of the stomach is usually protected from the damaging effects of stomach acid.
 When that protection fails, an ulcer forms.
 There are a few different ways this happens.

+Cigarette smoking also plays a role in the development of ulcers, but other factors, such as alcohol, stress, and spicy foods have not been proven to promote formation of ulcers.
 Other causes of ulcers are conditions that can result in direct damage to the wall of the stomach or duodenum, such as heavy use of alcohol, radiation therapy, burns, and physical injury.
-Preliminary research also suggests that there may be a link between the use of medicines called selective serotonin reuptake inhibitors (SSRIs) and peptic ulcers.
+Preliminary research also suggests a link between the use of medicines called selective serotonin reuptake inhibitors (SSRIs) and peptic ulcers.

 - Older age